 Here is a list of the cuts that our butcher does for us.
 To buy a box of our beefy beef, see our How to buy beef page.
 If this post doesn’t answer your questions feel free to email me at email@example.com and I’ll see if I can help.

 The cuts are labelled in French.
 The French word below links to the cut on the la-viande site and the English version links to Wikipedia.

 Filet – Fillet, tender, juicy, expensive.

-Faux-Filet – Sirloin steak with a different name in each English-speaking country.
+Faux-Filet – Sirloin steak with a different name in each English-speaking country (e.g. NY strip in parts of the US).
 The photo below show a faux-filet, although the hand model is an 8-year-old which messes up the scale a bit.

 Entrecôte – Fore rib steak.
 We’ve made fore rib roasts out of this in the past.
 My personal favourite steak.

 Basses-côtes – Chuck steak although I could be misundersting things in the UK.
 This is like the fore rib/entrecôte but further forward.
 Rosbeef – Rump roast, likely Silverside

 Rumsteak – Rump steak (in steak form rather than roast form)